 These questions can make you sound uninterested or unaware.
 Questions worded in such a way can make it appear like you didn’t research the company or review the job description before applying for the job.
 It might make you appear to be the type of candidate who applies for any and every job they come across.

 A company wants to feel like you picked them for a reason.
 You need to make them believe that you want to work for THEM specifically.

 You also want to ensure that you are aware of what the position entails and assure them that you have the exact qualifications they are looking for.
 By asking the question “what would I be expected to do in this job” demonstrates that you don’t know and understand the expectations of the role.
 Be sure you dissect the job posting to learn about the job responsibilities every time you apply for a job.
 I have created a job search tracking spreadsheet to help my clients manage and organize their job search.
 So they know exactly why they have applied for a job and can track it.
 It is available for free in my shop.

 Again, I wouldn’t worry about asking questions during an initial screen.
 If you are invited to an in-person interview (or an online video interview with the hiring manager), an expectation is that you’ll have some questions.
 Again, I don’t know who started this expectation, and not all interviewers expect it.
 But, unfortunately, some do.
 Maybe because they also read somewhere that good candidates ask questions at the end of an interview??

 Not sure.
 But let’s look further at this.
 Let’s look at asking questions during a job interview so you can come out as a top candidate.

 Asking Questions in a Job Interview

-When it comes to constructing questions, they should show that you understand the role and the company.
+When it comes to constructing questions, they should show that you understand the role, the company, and the industry.
 If you ask questions that have already been clearly outlined in either the job posting, on the company website (in plain view), or something an interviewer already reviewed with you in the interview… you may look a little “silly”.

 So, it may not work to your advantage to ask questions just for the sake of it…